HannaHUp/speech-tutor/README.md

 ## From MVP To Production

 - **Current MVP:** a browser voice path built around an explicit `STT -> LLM -> TTS` pipeline with transcript review.
-- **Interview demo layer:** an evidence dashboard that turns fixture speech-session summaries into skill trends, recurring error patterns, and a recommended next instructional action.
+- **Evidence dashboard layer:** a fixture-driven dashboard that turns speech-session summaries into skill trends, recurring error patterns, and a recommended next instructional action.
 - **Production direction:** **Personalized Practice Starters**, a retrieval-backed personalization layer that turns learner history, correction patterns, session summaries, curriculum goals, and lesson content into targeted speaking tasks.

-## Interview Positioning
+## Product And Architecture Positioning

-Hanna prepared Hermes as a proof-of-capability project for evolving an AI agent from MVP into a production-grade speech tutor.
+Hermes is a proof-of-capability project for evolving an AI agent from MVP into a production-grade speech tutor.
 The goal is not only to demo a working voice loop, but to show the architecture and product judgment behind layered agentic systems:

 - owning the path from chatbot MVP to production-grade v2.0 architecture
 - designing explicit LLM orchestration instead of relying on one opaque model call